English Language Bridging (ELB)

 ELB provides entry into most Curtin degree programs if you successfully complete the course and meet your required exit score.
 You should choose this course if you want to develop your academic English skills or if you have a conditional offer from Curtin requiring you to attend ELB and obtain a satisfactory English Language Assessment and Academic Language Report.

-Depending on your current level of English, you can undertake the 17-week or 10-week ELB program.
+Depending on your current level of English, you can undertake the 17-week, 10-week or 2-week ELB program.

 Unit 3 - identifying main ideas